-8.1.A Appropriate Materials used in On a vessel of at the candidate uses The candidate plans and fabricates: Allus of hand tools, machine tools and measuring instruments for fabrication and repair on boardconstruction and repairleast 1,000 HP, or in a laboratory or workshop,hand and machine tools to fabricate two useful items from the following list, to the satisfaction of, and or fabrication and repair of systems and componentsleast 1,000 HP, or in a laboratory or workshop,hand and machine tools to fabricate two useful items from the following list, to the satisfaction of, and with tolerances specified by, the assessor.1.
+Task No. STCW Competence Knowledge, Understanding, and Proficiency Performance Condition Performance Behavior Performance Standard Understanding, and Proficiency Materials used in construction and repair of ships and equipment Fabrication and repair Fabrication and repair of systems and components Safe working practices Safety measures to ensure a safe working environment and Performance Standard The candidate plans and fabricates: 1.
 One of the following: a.
 Plumb bob; b.
 Bolt - either SAE or metric - with hex head; c.
 Threaded pipe nipples and "bell" reducer; d.
 Parallel clamp; or e.
-Similar item that may be required on board as of the assessor; and2.One of the following: a.
-Screw jack; b.
-Coupling, pipe thread-to-flare tubing - any size c.
-Pump shaft; d.
-Valve stem; or e.
-Similar item that may be required on board as of the assessor.3.Use of hand tools, machine tools and measuring instrumentsUse of hand tools, machine tools and measuring instrumentsImage: specified by, the assessor.1.
+Similar item that may be required on board as directed by the assessor; and 2.
 One of the following: a.
 Screw jack; b.
-Coupling, pipe thread-to-flare tubing - any size c.
-Pump shaft; d.
+Coupling, pipe thread-to-flare tubing - any size; c.
+Pump shaft; for using hand tools, machine tools and measuring instruments Use of hand tools, machine tools and measuring instruments d.
 Valve stem; or e.
-Similar item that may be required on board as of the assessor. directed by e; directed by
+Similar item that may be required on board as directed by the assessor.